Skip to content

 The pattern

-from myogestic.edge_trigger import EdgeTrigger
+from myogestic.outputs import EdgeTrigger

 trigger = EdgeTrigger(callback=vhi_client.set_movement)